PacWest Bancorp (PACW) Shares Down Despite Recent Market Volatility

 Analysts’ Opinion of PACW

-Many brokerage firms have already submitted their reports for PACW stocks, with Wells Fargo repeating the rating for PACW by listing it as a “Equal Weight.”
-The predicted price for PACW in the upcoming period, according to Wells Fargo is $26 based on the research report published on December 15th of the previous year 2022.
+Many brokerage firms have already submitted their reports for PACW stocks, with DA Davidson repeating the rating for PACW by listing it as a “Buy.”
+The predicted price for PACW in the upcoming period, according to DA Davidson is $29 based on the research report published on March 13th of the current year 2023.

-Truist, on the other hand, stated in their research note that they expect to see PACW reach a price target of $26.
-The rating they have provided for PACW stocks is “Hold” according to the report published on December 09th, 2022.
+Wells Fargo, on the other hand, stated in their research note that they expect to see PACW reach a price target of $26, previously predicting the price at $32.
+The rating they have provided for PACW stocks is “Equal Weight” according to the report published on December 15th, 2022.

-DA Davidson gave a rating of “Neutral” to PACW, setting the target price at $28 in the report published on October 06th of the previous year.
+Truist gave a rating of “Hold” to PACW, setting the target price at $26 in the report published on December 09th of the previous year.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PACW starting from HOSLER C WILLIAM, who purchase 3,750 shares at the price of $26.48 back on Feb 03.
-After this action, HOSLER C WILLIAM now owns 3,750 shares of PacWest Bancorp, valued at $99,300 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PACW starting from EGGEMEYER JOHN M III, who purchase 25,000 shares at the price of $15.33 back on Mar 10.
+After this action, EGGEMEYER JOHN M III now owns 28,500 shares of PacWest Bancorp, valued at $383,250 using the latest closing price.

-WAGNER MATTHEW P, the CEO of PacWest Bancorp, sale 17,725 shares at $24.18 during a trade that took place back on Dec 09, which means that WAGNER MATTHEW P is holding 985,361 shares at $428,590 based on the most recent closing price.
+WAGNER MATTHEW P, the EXECUTIVE CHAIRMAN of PacWest Bancorp, purchase 13,885 shares at $21.12 during a trade that took place back on Mar 10, which means that WAGNER MATTHEW P is holding 33,885 shares at $293,251 based on the most recent closing price.

 Stock Fundamentals for PACW